cp-algorithms/cp-algorithms/src/algebra/module-inverse.md

 }
 ```

-The time complexity of this approach is $O(\log m)$ since the input is always halved after at most 2 steps.
+We believe the time complexity of this approach should be $O(\log m)$ but we can't prove it.

 Applying this formula, we can also precompute the modular inverse for every number in the range $[1, m-1]$ in $O(m)$.